HeatMarie/reactPortfolio/README.md

 ## Assignment

 The revamped portfolio, bigger, better. . .
 REACT!
-This is a portfolio use ReactJS.
+This is a single-page application that deploys a portfolio created with ReactJS.

 ## The Results